Totchinuko/apiconan.totchinuko.fr/patches/custom.1.7.x.md

 ## 1.9.6
 - Fixed Quick Tools and Offset not working after login and before the first edit to the character pose

+## 1.9.7
+- Fixed character offset sometimes resetting the pose back to what it was prior to previous clearance.